College of Liberal Arts & Social Sciences > Academics > Modern Languages > Graduate Programs > Japanese (MA)

 As part of your service learning experience, you’ll have opportunities to apply your linguistic expertise across the city of Chicago.
 Work with organizations like the Japanese Cultural Center, the Japanese American Service Committee and the Consulate-General of Japan.

-The Department of Modern Languages is currently only accepting students in the French and Spanish MA programs.
 Applications are accepted on a rolling basis, though we encourage you to submit materials at least two months prior to the quarter in which you wish to enroll.